Greenray/phpapi/README.md

     * quiet   = on|off   - Quiet mode suppresses all output other than warnings and errors.
     * verbose = on|off - Verbose mode outputs additional messages during execution.
     * default_package  - If the code you are parsing does not use package tags or not all elements have package tags, use this setting to place unbound elements into a particular package.
     * overview - Specifies the name of a HTML file containing text for the overview documentation to be placed on the overview page.
-The path is relative to "source" unless an absolute path is given.
+The path isrelative to "source" unless an absolute path is given.
     * globals   = on|off - Parse out global variables.
     * constants = on|off - Parse out constants.
     * private   = on|off - Parse out private class members.